Manikandan-professional/Manikandan-professional/README.md

 - ⚡ Created **6** End to End Deployment Product and launched in Cloud.

-- ⚡ Currently working on RainFall Data Analytics.
+- ⚡ Currently working on Analytics of Shark Tank India Dataset.

 - ⚡ Fun fact **I am addictive to drug named 'F()()D'.**